Supersymmetric Derived Stacks: Pre-homotopical Algebraic context

-Regarding being combinatorial, we first show it is cofibrantly generated.
+Regarding being combinatorial, we first show $\AsMod_*$ is cofibrantly generated.
 Since we will use the notations of \cite{Ho} where that concept is discussed, we remind the reader about those notations: recall that if $M$ is a model category, to say that $M$ is cofibrantly generated means there are small sets $I$ and $J$ (again not worrying about universe considerations) of morphisms in $M$, and a small cardinal $\alpha$ such that: \begin{enumerate} \item domains and codomains of maps in $I$ and $J$ are $\alpha$-small. \item the class of fibrations is $J$-inj. \item the class of trivial fibrations is $I$-inj. \end{enumerate} See \cite{Ho} for the relation between $I$ and $J$.
-Since $\AMod$ is cofibrantly generated for $A \in \skCAlg$, it follows $A_i \dashMod_i$, $i=0,1$ is cofibrantly generated with small sets $I_i$ and $J_i$ such that domains and codomains of maps in those sets are $\alpha_i$-small.
-Now for $A \in \sksAlg$: \beq \AsMod= (\AsMod)_0 \oP (\AsMod)_1 = A_0 \dashMod_0 \oP A_1 \dashMod_1 \nonumber \eeq where each of those two summands is of the form $\AMod$ for some $A \in \skCAlg$, cofibrantly generated.
-Then define $I= I_0 \oP I_1$, $J= J_0 \oP J_1$, with $\alpha = \text{max}\{\alpha_0, \alpha_1 \}$, with $I$-inj the fibrations in $\AsMod$, $J$-inj the trivial fibrations in $\AsMod$, thereby cofibrantly generated.
-Finally recall from \cite{TV1} for example, that a category $\cC$ is locally presentable if there exists a small set of $\alpha$-small objects $\cC_0 \subset \cC$ for some cardinal $\alpha$, such that any object in $\cC$ is an $\alpha$-filtered colimit of objects in $\cC_0$.
+Since $\AMod$ is cofibrantly generated for $A \in \skCAlg$, it follows $A_{ip} \dashMod_{iq}$, $i,p,q=0,1$ is cofibrantly generated for $A = (A_{ip}) \in \sksAlg_*$, with small sets $I_{ipq}$ and $J_{ipq}$ such that domains and codomains of maps in those sets are $\alpha_{ipq}$-small for some $\alpha_{ipq}$.
+Then: \beq \AsMod_*= (\oP_{p,q=0,1}A_{0p} \dashMod_{0q}) \oP (\oP_{r,s=0,1}A_{1r} \dashMod_{1s}) \nonumber \eeq where each summand is of the form $\AMod$ for some $A \in \skCAlg$, cofibrantly generated.
+Then define $I= (I_{ipq})$, $J= (J_{ipq})$, with $\alpha = \text{max}\{\alpha_{ipq} \}$, with $I$-inj the fibrations in $\AsMod_*$, $J$-inj the trivial fibrations in $\AsMod_*$, thereby cofibrantly generated.
+Finally recall from \cite{TV} for example, that a category $\cC$ is locally presentable if there exists a small set of $\alpha$-small objects $\cC_0 \subset \cC$ for some cardinal $\alpha$, such that any object in $\cC$ is an $\alpha$-filtered colimit of objects in $\cC_0$.
+It is clear a bi-graded category is locally presentable if it is so entry-wise.
 Then a combinatorial model category is a cofibrantly generated model category whose underlying category is locally presentable.
-Since for $A \in \skCAlg$, $\AMod$ is combinatorial, in particular it is locally presentable, hence so is $\AsMod$, and being cofibrantly generated as well, it is combinatorial.\\
+Since for $A \in \skCAlg$, $\AMod$ is combinatorial, in particular it is locally presentable, so is $\AsMod_*$ for $A \in \sksAlg_*$, and being cofibrantly generated as well, it is therefore combinatorial.\\